Qodea/multipass_installer/README.md

 icon) and clone to there.
 Otherwise you may get mounting issues where Docker complains that the current directory doesn't exist.

+Likewise, if you're cloning to a protected directory (e.g. under `Documents`) then you may find that your containers fail to mount the directory.
+Either move your files to a non-protected path or enable full disk access for `multipassd` in your MacOS System Settings under Privacy & Security -> Full Disk Access.

 If the Docker VM ever gets into a state where it won't launch, then delete it and launch it again.
 This means you'll need to re-add keys (and remove the old ones from your keystore) and re-mount your home directory: